ogordillo/swift3-LiquidFun-wrapper/README.md

 iOS Swift3 Wrapper for Google liquidfun

-update to the tutorial: https://www.raywenderlich.com/85515/liquidfun-tutorial-1
+An update to the tutorial: https://www.raywenderlich.com/85515/liquidfun-tutorial-1